ageitgey/image_segmentation_examples/README.md

 This example shows how to re-train the COCO model against a new dataset using transfer learning.

-To do this, you'll need to gather training images, put them in the "training_images" subfolders and annoation those images with [RectLabel](https://rectlabel.com/).
-The training images I showed in the talk aren't included.
+To do this, you'll need to gather training images, put them in the "training_images" subfolders and annotation those images with [RectLabel](https://rectlabel.com/).
+The training images I showed in the talk aren't included, but I did include one annotated training image and one annotated validation image of a cup just to show you the idea and the file formats.

+#### train.py

+Uses transfer learning to re-train the COCO model to detect a custom object.
+Uses the training data in the ./training_images folder.

+If you want to build a real model, tou need to supply your own training images and annotate those images with RectLabel.
+Make sure you include and annotate training images and validation images.

+#### evaluate_model.py

+Runs your new model on a test image and displays the detections on the screen.
+You'll want to update the file path to your trained model and update the path to the image you want to test.